-As you can see, the Sapphire Preferred card’s bonus requires more spending than the Venture card’s smaller bonus, but the Sapphire Preferred’s standard bonus is much easier to obtain considering that the Venture’s best offer requires spending $20,000 across an entire year for the same $1,000 value toward travel.
-Even in the short term, the Sapphire Preferred’s bonus will be the more practical choice for most cardholders.
+As you can see, the Venture Card’s bonus is a little easier to earn, but if you’re looking for maximum bang for your buck in the short term, the Sapphire Preferred’s bonus will be the more practical choice for most cardholders.

 If you’re looking for straightforward rewards and easy redemption, the Capital One Venture card has the edge.
 The Venture card lets you book travel yourself, on any travel website you choose and will reimburse you with a statement credit.
 That provides a lot of flexibility if you’re a bargain hunter who regularly scans third-party sites for the cheapest flights and hotel rooms.
 It also makes claiming your rewards miles easier.

-The Sapphire Preferred card also lets you transfer rewards on a one-to-one basis to a variety of other travel loyalty programs.
-Chase airline and hotel partners include Southwest Airlines, British Airways, Air France, Korean Air, Singapore Airlines, United, Virgin Atlantic, Marriott, Ritz Carlton, IHG and Hyatt.
+The Sapphire Preferred card also lets you transfer rewards on a one-to-one basis to a variety of other travel loyalty programs, including Southwest Airlines, British Airways, Air France, Korean Air, Singapore Airlines, United, Virgin Atlantic, Marriott, Ritz Carlton, IHG and Hyatt.
 This is a big plus if you’re already stockpiling airline or hotel loyalty points and could use an infusion of rewards.

 See related: Chase Ultimate Rewards transfer partners